SPIRITUAL STYLES: HOW DOES A CHILD MOST NATURALLY CONNECT WITH GOD?

 Please contact us for more information.

 Presenters: Janet Logan, author of Child-Centered Spirituality: Helping children develop their own spirituality, gained knowledge and experience in children’s spiritual formation as a facilitator of kids’ support groups and elementary school teacher.
 She writes regularly on the topic at childcenteredspirituality.com.
-Dr. Bob Logan’s skill as a presenter, executive coach, and group process facilitator is recognized through his work on six continents.
+Dr. Bob Logan’s skill as a presenter, executive coach, and group process facilitator is recognized through his 40 years of ministry experience.

 Life with God: a three part series